Bull Terrier

 Do they require a lot of exercise?

-They are an active breed that needs daily exercise and mental stimulation to prevent boredom and destructive behavior.
+Yes, they are an active breed that needs daily vigorous exercise to prevent destructive behavior.

 View Official FCI Standard